"The practice of Yoga is just a reminder of the state and mentality that we have to carry throughout each moment of the day"

 Ashtanga Yoga As A Catalyst

-One can simply develop the Knowing by practicing the “Creator’s Meditation” because the Creator’s Meditation works in the same way as Ashtanga Yoga the difference it being a Passive/Still Catalyst rather than an Active/Moving Catalyst.
+One can simply develop the Knowing by practicing Vipassana which is a type of meditation which focuses on observing reality as it is.
+One can also practice the “Creator’s Meditation” because the Creator’s Meditation works in the same way as Ashtanga Yoga with the difference it being a Passive/Still Catalyst rather than an Active/Moving Catalyst.
 But to just briefly explain how Ashtanga Yoga can be used to Transform one’s Sufferings we can look at the way the Poses are created in Ashtanga Yoga.

 The poses in Ashtanga often ask the practitioner to get into uncomfortable positions where their flexibility and strength are pushed to their limit.
-When one holds themselves in the position one will begin to experience different sensations in the Physical Body.
+When one holds themselves in the position one will begin to experience different sensations in the Physical Body - mostly pain and stress, sometimes pleasant ones too.

-Like The Creator’s Meditation, during the practice we will have opportunities to develop Stillness as we observe various physical sensations / negative reactions surfacing and likewise when we are engaged in the different challenging poses that Ashtanga Yoga offers, we are given the same Opportunities to develop Stillness towards “Stressful / Strenuous sensations."
+Like The Creator’s Meditation, during the practice we will have opportunities to develop Stillness as we observe various physical sensations / negative reactions surfacing and letting them come and go rather than reacting to the reactions we experience.
+Likewise when we are engaged in the different challenging poses that Ashtanga Yoga offers, we are also given the same Opportunities to develop Stillness towards these different kind of physical sensations.

-The challenging poses can make us want to abandon holding the pose and stop the practice altogether.
+The challenging poses can also sometimes persuade us to abandon holding the pose and stop the practice altogether.
 But realise that it is by moving forward and observing the pain and suffering As Is that that the potential for Self-knowing and Self-Transformation can happen.

-Thus instead of "Reacting" to the poses, simply "Observe" the poses.
-Ashtanga Yoga can be said to be a “Moving Body Meditation.”
+Thus instead of "Reacting" to the poses, simply "Observe" the poses as one would in the act of meditation.
+Ashtanga Yoga can actually be said to be a “Moving Body Meditation.”

 It is also important to remember to be aware of your breath as you practice Ashtanga.
 This is the key to remaining Grounded / Still in times when your mind wants to escape the practice especially when the pains kick in.
 Holding awareness of the different “Locks” on the body whilst doing Ashtanga can also facilitate the grounding of the Mind.
 Instructing the Mind to focus and to be aware of these different parts of the body can be said as a means to develop control over the Mind.